Brad Bell (golfer)

 Brad Bell (born September 1, 1961) is an American professional golfer.

+Early life and amateur career

 Bell was born in Sacramento, California.
 He played college golf at UC Davis and UCLA where he was a two-time All-American.

+Professional career

-Bell played on the European Tour in 1986 and 1987 where his best finish was T-37 at the 1986 Scandinavian Enterprise Open.
-He played on the Ben Hogan Tour (now Nationwide Tour) in 1990, winning the Ben Hogan South Texas Open.
+In 1986 and 1987, Bell played on the European Tour where his best finish was T-37 at the 1986 Scandinavian Enterprise Open.

+He played on the Ben Hogan Tour in 1990, winning the Ben Hogan South Texas Open.
 He played on the PGA Tour in 1991 and 1992, where his best finish was T-14 at the 1992 Buick Southern Open.

 Bell is now a golf course architect with his own design company, Brad Bell Golf Course Design.